 - Install the regular Prey package on the master machine, double clicking on the installer.

-- When the process finishes just close the config dialog.
+- When the process the config dialog.
 Do not enter your account's credentials.
 We can't insist enough on this.

 - Disconnect from the internet.

 prey.conffile and add your API Key to line 36.
 The location of the file is:

 Do not connect to the internet.